danielendeg/nugetpackageupdate/specs/SQL/SQL-Server-Data-Provider-in-OSS.md

       AND NOT EXISTS (
         SELECT *
         FROM Resource r2
-        WHERE r.ResourceId = r2.ResourceId
+        WHERE r.ResourceSurrogateId = r2.ResourceSurrogateId
         AND r2.Version > r.Version
       )
 ```

 Another approach would be to have a `ResourceHistory` table and when a resource is updated, we copy the current version to the history table.
 This would make updates more expensive (and a bit trickier from a concurrency perspective), but would improve read performance.

 We can do something similar with the search parameter tables.
 We either leave them as-is or archive entries to history tables on updates.
 Note that we need to maintain search parameters for enforcing RBAC on history data.
+We also need this to support chained searches where references are to a specific FHIR resource's version.

 ### Using Temporal Tables